kskarthik/mcp-bugzilla/README.md

 -   `--bugzilla-server <URL>`: (Required) Specifies the base URL of the Bugzilla server (e.g., `https://bugzilla.example.com`).
 This argument overrides the `BUGZILLA_SERVER` environment variable.
 -   `--host <ADDRESS>`: Sets the host address for the MCP server to listen on.
 Defaults to `127.0.0.1` or the `MCP_HOST` environment variable.
 -   `--port <PORT>`: Sets the port for the MCP server to listen on.
 Defaults to `8000` or the `MCP_PORT` environment variable.
+-   `--api-key-header <HEADER_NAME>`: Specifies the HTTP header that clients should use to send the Bugzilla API key.
+Defaults to `ApiKey` or the `MCP_API_KEY_HEADER` environment variable.

 ### Authentication

+An API key from a Bugzilla user is required for authentication.
+By default, the server expects this key in the `ApiKey` HTTP header.
+You can customize this header using the `--api-key-header` argument or the `MCP_API_KEY_HEADER` environment variable.

-`api_key` HTTP header is required which is your Bugzilla user\'s API key.
-For instructions on how to generate an API key, please refer to the [official Bugzilla documentation on authentication](https://bugzilla.readthedocs.io/en/latest/api/core/v1/general.html#authentication).
+For instructions on how to generate an API key, please refer to the official Bugzilla documentation on authentication.

 **Example HTTP Header:**
     ```
-    api_key: YOUR_API_KEY
+    ApiKey: YOUR_API_KEY
     ```

 ## License